rangari-rani/cdac-projects-fullstack/cdac-portfolio/README.md

 ---

 ## 📬 Contact

-This portfolio showcases academic work completed during my **PG-DAC training (2023)**.
+This portfolio showcases projects built during and after my **PG-DAC training (2023)**.
 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
-⭐ If you found this helpful or insightful, feel free to explore and give it a ⭐!
+⭐ If you found it helpful or inspiring, feel free to leave a ⭐!